Buying home insurance

 How can I find out about my home insurance claims history?

-There are two ways you can find out about your home and/or contents insurance claims history:
+You can find out about your home and/or contents insurance claims history by contacting your previous insurer/s from the past five years.

 What insurance documents can I expect to receive?